 Next comes a course of cheese and fruit.
 Then for dessert, my favorite, we have chocolate cake.
 By the end of the meal my stomach is about to burst.
 I’ve never had such rich food and so much of it.
 Katniss looks to feel the same way, but we both manage to keep it down.
 It wouldn’t hurt either of us to put on some weight before the games.
 Food won’t be delivered to us in a silver platter inside the arena.
 We’ll be lucky if we manage even one meal a day.

 After dessert we all go into the compartment with the couch and the TV to watch the recap of the reapings from each of the twelve districts.
-First is District 1, with a tall boy and a small but devilish girl with a crazed look in her eye.
-During the District 2 reaping a huge, muscular boy eagerly volunteers.
-All the other districts don’t make a huge impression.
+First is District 1, with a tall boy and a small but devilish girl with a crazed look in her eye, despite her otherwise beautiful and feminine appearance.
+During the District 2 reaping a huge, muscular boy eagerly volunteers, as well as the girl.
+The other districts don’t make as much of an impression.
+The tributes from District 4ー fishingー look well-built and fit.
+The girl from 5 has ginger hair and looks absolutely distraught when her name is called.
 There’s a boy on crutches who hobbles up to the stage in district 10.
 Then in district 11 there’s a sweet-looking, small, frightened twelve year old girl.
 She has dark skin and innocent brown eyes.
 I feel so bad for her, and while I know that the situation sucks for all of us, getting picked on your very first reaping and being plucked from your family at such a young age is just gut-wrenchingly horrible.
 The escort for the district announces her name is Rue.
 Then the boy tribute from the district is selected, and he’s as big as an ox, yet has this gentle giant look to him.
 Then we watch our own reaping.
 Katniss bravely steps up to save her sister.
 I see Gale coming up and carrying Prim away.
 Then I see Haymitch staggering up and falling right off the stage, making the commentators chuckle.
 When I watch as my name is drawn, it’s like reliving a nightmare.
 I quietly walk up and take my place on stage, and Katniss and I shake hands.
 Then they cut to the seal of Panem, play the anthem, and the screen fades to black.

 “Did my wig really look like that?”
 Effie questions, aghast.
 I don’t say anything but hide a smirk.
 Then she adds, “Your mentor has a lot to learn about presentation.
 A lot about televised behavior.”